kotamine/piecemealR/docs/02-Essentials.md

 ## [1] 2
 ```

-Another way to subset is to use row or column names.
+Another way of extraction from a matrix is to use row or column names.

 ```r
 mat1[,'v1']